Tonsillitis

 Tonsillitis is usually caused by a virus, such as a cold, but it can also be due to a bacterial infection such as strep throat.

-Sometimes you can get a pocket filled with pus (abscess) between your tonsils and the wall of your throat.
+Sometimes you can get an area filled with pus (abscess) between your tonsils and the wall of your throat.
 This is called quinsy.

 Immediate action required: Call 999 or go to A&E if: